MSc International Relations and Diplomacy students.

 Reflection on the internship in light of the academic study of international relations and diplomacy.

-Based on this internship, the students will also write an internship research paper, which will be graded (5 EC).
+Based on the alternative internship module, the students can also also write an internship research paper, which will be graded (5 EC).
+The normal study load for this block is 15 ects, which can be achieved through either